The Best Vegan and Vegetarian Restaurants in Every State

 Vital Root, Denver

 Vital Root puts plants front and center—not only on the menu, but also in the restaurant itself, which feels like eating in a greenhouse or artsy botanical gallery.
 Most items on the menu can be made vegan by request and every dish is gluten-free.
+If you’re looking for more recipes, then we’ve curated a collection of the best vegan soul food recipes.

 G-Zen Restaurant, Branford